Burnes is a solidified frontline start

 He could push the Red Sox to that level should he come to Boston.

 Now, there are a few concerns with the right-hander.
-He enters his age-30 season, his strikeout numbers are down and will he be worth a contract potentially over $200 million.
+He enters his age-30 season, his strikeout numbers are down, and he will be worth a contract, potentially over $200 million.

 If the Red Sox deem him to be worth it, these are the factors that should jump off the page in the team’s pursuit of an ace.